unyt-org/uix/docs/manual/15 Deployment.md

 > [!NOTE]
 > When using remote Docker hosts, it is currently required that
 > your UIX app is available in a GitHub repository.
 Make sure
-> that all files are committed and all commits pushed.
+> that all files are committed and all commits are pushed.

 ### Local Dockers